-Given the high level of inter-dependence between financial institutions that became most evident during the global financial crisis of 2008 to 2010, the Bank is subject to the risk of deterioration in the commercial and financial soundness, or perceived soundness, of other financial institutions.
+Given the high level of inter-dependence between financial institutions, the Bank is subject to the risk of deterioration in the commercial and financial soundness, or perceived soundness, of other financial institutions.
 Within the financial services industry, the default of any one institution could lead to significant losses, and potentially defaults, by other institutions.
-As was experienced in 2008 and 2009, concerns about, or a default by, one institution could also lead to significant liquidity problems, losses or defaults by other institutions, because the commercial and financial soundness of many financial institutions is closely related as a result of their credit, trading, clearing or other relationships.
-Even the perceived lack of creditworthiness of, or questions about, a counterparty may lead to market-wide liquidity problems and losses or defaults by the Bank or other institutions.
+As was experienced in 2008 and 2009 and again in late 2022 and early 2023, concerns about, or a default by, one institution could also lead to significant liquidity problems, losses or defaults by other institutions, because the commercial and financial soundness of many financial institutions is closely related as a result of their credit, trading, clearing or other relationships.
+Even the perceived lack of creditworthiness of, or questions about, a counterparty may lead to market-wide or institution specific liquidity problems and losses or defaults by the Bank or other institutions.
 This risk, often referred to as "systemic risk", may also adversely affect other financial intermediaries, such as clearing agencies, clearing houses, securities firms and exchanges, with whom the Bank interacts on a daily basis.
-Systemic risk, should it materialise, could have a material adverse effect on the Bank's ability to raise new funding and on its business generally.
+There is also a risk that problems initially affecting only one or a few financial institutions could spill over to the Bank due to perceived interconnectedness or supposed similarities in risk profile, no matter if actually true or not.
+Such risks, should they materialise, could have a material adverse effect on the Bank's ability to raise new funding and on its business generally.